Jean-MarcHarvengt/hyperpetpico/README.md

 # hyperpetpico for PET 4032/8032
 The commodore PET is the father of all personal computers.<br>
-The model 4032/8032 remains impressive machines (great keyboard, 80 colums...)<br>
+The model 8032 remains a impressive machine (great keyboard, 80 colums, 32K RAM...)<br>
 <br>
 Today the PET deserves a modern hardware expansion board!<br>
 This project intent to upgrade the PET to a modern 6502 computer.<br>